 (6) Actions for determination of support duties and for enforcement of support, including actions under the uniform reciprocal enforcement of support act and actions provided for in chapter 454.
-Family court personnel shall not duplicate any functions performed by the division of child support enforcement or local prosecuting attorney but shall cooperate with the division of child support enforcement or the local prosecuting attorney;
+Family court personnel shall not duplicate any functions performed by the family support division or local prosecuting attorney but shall cooperate with the family support division or the local prosecuting attorney;

 (7) Adult abuse and child protection actions and all actions provided for in chapter 455;

 (9) Marriage license waiting period waivers under chapter 451.